ruff-lang/specification/README.md

 ### The `bunny` command

-Everything you should need to get up and running with the bunny programming language, from learning to running in production, is included in the `bunny` command.
+Everything you should need to get up and running with the bunny programming language, from learning to running in production, is included in a single binary: `bunny`.
+The `bunny` binary includes the core language runtime and standard library, a build tool, a dependency manager, a formatter, a documentation generator, and potentially more.

 ### `bunny format`